 Making weather forecasts

-Principles of numerical weather prediction (data assimilation, forecast, statistical postprocessing, and dissemination)
+Principles of numerical weather prediction (data assimilation, forecast, statistical and machine-learning based postprocessing, and dissemination)

 How climate predictions and projections are made